jayveeballesteros/Panasonic-CF-SZ5-Hackintosh/README.md

 ---

-Thanks to all of the developers who are providing the best work for the kext:
+Thanks to all of the developers who are providing the best work for the kexts:

 - thanks to https://github.com/acidanthera for providing OpenCore and other really usefull kext
 - thanks to https://github.com/vit9696 for providing Lilu